Shoulder Pain

 For rotator cuff pain, frozen shoulder, or general shoulder soreness at night, we recommend the Snoozle Slide Sheet to turn without loading the sore shoulder as you roll across it.
 A standard turn loads the shoulder with body weight mid-roll.
 Snoozle lets you translate sideways so the shoulder never takes a compressive pass, avoiding the ache that wakes you.

-How do I turn in bed if I can’t lift my arm because of frozen shoulder?▼
+How do I reposition in bed without using my painful shoulder?▼